The popularity of Salesforce is evident in the increasing user base, enhanced customer experience, better sales cycles, and customizability.

 There are multiple ways in which you can start synchronization.

 This also includes understanding what information must be sent and received and how it will impact security.
-Since decentralized integration that Exalate provides needs a deeper thought into the information exchange scope.
+The decentralized integration that Exalate provides needs to be further considered in the scope of information exchange.

 Conclusion